rblades/dhworkbook_master/docs/introduction/crafting-digital-history.md

 # Getting yourself ready July 4th - 9th
 ![Black and white image of men standing around man in old fire fighter suit and air being pumped to him through a hose](https://c1.staticflickr.com/3/2197/2163099221_eb9ab72268.jpg)

-"'Getting Ready for the Kaiser' Bain Collection, Library of Congress hdl.loc.gov/loc.pnp/ggbain.10412 Call Number: LC-B2- 2400-7"
+"'Getting Ready for the Fire, Kasier Wilhelm' Bain Collection, Library of Congress hdl.loc.gov/loc.pnp/ggbain.10412 Call Number: LC-B2- 2400-7"

 Welcome!
 This workbook is made by converting several plain-text files into a fully-operational website using the ['mkdocs' static website generator](http://www.mkdocs.org/).
 That means, if you want to keep a copy of all these files for your own records, you may.
 Simply click on the 'edit on github' link at the top right.
 This will bring you to the repository that houses this workbook.
 Then, when you're signed into 'github', you can 'fork' (that is, make a copy) the repo into your own account.
 Why 'forking'?
 It seems an odd phrase.
 Think of it like this: